cph/boxen/README.md

 # Boxen

-Boxen automates the configuration of MacBook Pros.
-Its purpose is:
+Boxen automates the configuration of MacBooks.

- * To make it fast and easy to get a new computer's development environment up and running.
- * To ensure that all we're working with the same tools so that what works on Jesse's computer works on yours.

 This is a fork of GitHub's [Boxen](https://github.com/boxen/our-boxen).

+#### Purpose

+ * To make it fast and easy to enable a new designer or developer to run EP applications
+ * To ensure that we're all working with the same tools so that what works on one computer works on another

-### How it works
+#### How it works

 Boxen uses [Puppet](https://puppetlabs.com/) (see [Getting Started with Puppet](https://github.com/concordia-publishing-house/boxen/blob/master/docs/puppet.md)) which is Ruby software for configuration management.
 Aspects of machine configuration are broken into modules.
 You can find quite a few at [github.com/boxen](https://github.com/boxen) and [github.com/puppetlabs](https://github.com/puppetlabs/puppet-postgresql). [puppetlabs/puppet-postgresql](https://github.com/puppetlabs/puppet-postgresql), for example, is a module for installing and configuring Postgres.

+## Using Boxen

-### What this will do to your computer
+#### What this will do to your computer

 Boxen will install: